e-m-wilson/dotnet/readme.md

 ### Projects

+- 4/18
+- ???
+- 5/16

 ### Trainer Evaluations

+Mix of loom prompts and live mock interviews.

 ### QC

 At scheduled intervals, other Revature trainers or employees may come in to ask interview questions and gauge technical skills and soft skills.

-- 1/7 = Salesforce Admin with Web Dev
-- 1/28 = Salesforce Developer Core
-- 2/4 = Salesforce Lightning Developer
+-

 Possible ratings:
 Red, Yellow, Lime, Green, Blue Star

 ### Quizzes

 A mix of multiple choice and short answer questions.
 We take our quizzes on RevPro.
-We will have multiple quizzes most weeks.

 ### Camera Policy